computationalprivacy/mosaic_memory/README.md

 In the following sections (2.1+), we carefully elaborate on how to reproduce all the steps in the experiments.
 Note that these experiments are relatively heavy-weight (e.g. generating canaries from LLM, training LLMs) and require access to GPUs.

 To illustrate the main experiment in a lightweight fashion, we show how we go from precomputed MIA AUCs to the actual computation of the exact duplicate equivalent.
+The MIA AUCs are computed using the sections below, and result from following the commands in section 2.6.
 Specifically, we provide `./notebooks/metric_figure.ipynb`, which loads in precomputed MIA AUCs in the `./data/` folder and shows:
 - How MIA AUC evolves for the number of exact duplicates.
 - How MIA AUC evolves for a variety of fuzzy duplicates.